HarryKodden/JupyterHub-SAML/README.md

 #### Service Provide Metadata

-Here we need to prepare Metadata that we can pass on to the Identity Provider in order to establish a bilateral "trust-relation" between us.
+We need to prepare Metadata that we can pass on to the Identity Provider in order to establish a bilateral "trust-relation" between us.

-This template can be used and adjusted where appropriate
+This template can be used and adjusted where appropriate.

 File: ***metadata.xml***